o3de/sig-testing/meetings/readme.md

 ## Agenda Items

-The agenda for each meeting is saved as [an issue on Github](https://github.com/o3de/foundation/issues?q=label%3Asig%2Ftesting+label%3Amtg-agenda+) under the O3DE [Foundation repository](https://github.com/o3de/foundation).
+The agenda for upcoming meetings is sometimes saved as [an issue on Github](https://github.com/o3de/sig-testing/issues?q=label%3Amtg-agenda+) under the O3DE [SIG-Testing repository](https://github.com/o3de/sig-testing/).
+Meetings without a stated agenda always try to include a roundtable discussion.

 Please feel free to propose any of your topics, thoughts, or areas you feel are important to discuss. *Agenda items do not need to all be pre-planned, and can be added during roundtable discussion portion of any meeting.*